 Is It Possible That Bile Leak After Cholecystectomy

-Where do these leaks usually come from?
+So where do these leaks usually start?

-- Cystic duct stump – this is the usual troublemaker
+- Cystic duct stump this is the usual troublemaker

-- Accessory bile ducts (ducts of Luschka) – less often, but still possible
+- Accessory bile ducts (ducts of Luschka) less often, but still possible

-- Main bile ducts – these are the big injuries, thankfully rare
+- Main bile ducts these are the big injuries, thankfully rare

 | Location of Leak | Typical Severity | Common Treatment |